 Lavender blooms from mid-June to the end of July.
 That is why we must also look for the right time to enjoy their purple blooms.
 This is true for both Provence in France and the Rose Valley in Bulgaria.

-How to find the lavender fields?
+How to find the lavender fields in Bulgaria?

 First, we were after a village on the road – Rozino.
 Then we continued to the village of Tarnicheni, but on the way, we saw massive fields.
 We crossed a train line along a dirt road and saw a man.
 He said, “It’s up there, there are roses, there is lavender too!”.
 Following the advice of a local (or at least that’s what we were hoping for), we continued offroading on narrow black roads across beautiful fields.
 Some had roses, others had other plantings.
 There was no lavender.
 Except for several single stalks.

 At some point, we felt that we were driving along a tourist hiking route to Sokolna hut.
 The road disappeared and we decided to go back.
 We took another dirt road and saw big fields.
 Lavender fields.
 The most purple and beautiful was private and well-fenced with barbed wire.
 Somewhere around the village of Tazha, there was the real deal.
 We took photos outside the fence, the sunset was already coming.
-We hurried to the more accessible fields, we hugged lavender, we prayed to the wind – the life of the travel-photographers.
+We hurried to the more accessible fields, we hugged lavender, we prayed to the wind – the life of the travel photographers.

-As a conclusion, if you want to know how to find lavender in Bulgaria: you need to have faith, also a map, and you have to listen to your own inner voice.
+In conclusion, if you want to know how to find lavender in Bulgaria: you need to have faith, also a map, and you have to listen to your own inner voice.

 How to photograph lavender?

-From our brief practical experience, we can share some tips and tricks how to make cool pictures with lavender fields.
+From our brief practical experience, we can share some tips and tricks on how to make cool pictures with lavender fields.

-- We recommend that there be at least one other interesting thing in the photo, for example, another object: tree, sunset, donkey or a person/people.
+- We recommend that there be at least one other interesting thing in the photo, for example, another object: tree, sunset, donkey, or a person/people.
 We got lucky with the sunset, and we posed for enough pictures (still not sure if the latter was a good or bad idea 😉).
 Dress up with something that contrasts well with purple.

 - Lavender may not be well lined up and in a huge array, so other photo-shooting ideas are macro photography and considering separate stalks.
 Anything you feel like, just do it!
-You may not find a better field, better location or better light.
+You may not find a better field, better location, or better light.

 - Editing is very important – much of the lavender is not as purple at all as we imagined.
 Perhaps we have not hit the most purple fields, perhaps something else.
 Many pictures of lavender tend to be blue-ish – Nace doesn’t like this (because it looks unrealistic) and tries to bring back their true purple color.

 - Selfies are a must!
-Photos with purple lavender will highlight your nice facial features, even make you look thinner!
+Photos with purple lavender will highlight your nice facial features, and even make you look thinner!
 And who does not want this?

 The result – a photo gallery